samazgor/samazgor.github.com/_posts/2017-10-01-blog-migration.md

 format: status
 ---

-Finally i have moved to jekyll :) from WordPress.
-Tension free website hosting......
+Finally i have moved to Jekyll :) from WordPress.
+Tension free website hosting.

+I'll write step by step guides about migration to jekyll from wordpress or blogspot.

+Keep in touch.